-During the quarter ended May 31, 2022, investing activities decreased by \$4,401 compared to quarter ended May 31, 2021.
+During the quarter ended May 31, 2023, net cash used in investing activities increased by \$380 compared to \$Nil in the quarter ended May 31, 2022.
+The increase resulted from the purchase of equipment.

 Cash Flow provided by Financing Activities